 Is this for me?

-You are eligible to participate if you identify as Black (from African American ancestry) and either farm or sell your products within any of these nine counties of the Genesee Valley Region: Genesee, Livingston, Monroe, Ontario, Orleans, Steuben, Wayne, Wyoming, and Yates.
+Farmers were eligible who identify as Black (from African American ancestry) and either farm or sell their products within any of these nine counties of the Genesee Valley Region: Genesee, Livingston, Monroe, Ontario, Orleans, Steuben, Wayne, Wyoming, and Yates.

 How can I get involved?

-Contact Emilie Miyauchi at emilie (@) foodforthespirit.org for more information and to get involved.
+Contact Rebekah Williams at Rebekah (@) foodforthespirit.org for more information and to get involved.

-More details about the opportunity, commitments, and benefits can also be found in this one pager.
+More details about this project and the farmers who participated can be found in this blog post.
 Click through to get the details.